 What can you do to prepare yourself?

-Visit Career Services, located in Library 100 on the University Campus, and at Jacket Student Central at City College.
+Visit Advising & Career Services.
 We can help you learn the skills you need to take charge of your career and plan for the transition from college to career.

 Exploring Career Options:

 Career Counseling: Make an appointment for career counseling and advising.
 Professionals will listen to your needs and then work with you to develop a plan to reach your career goals.
 Remember that Career Services professionals act only as your "coach" --it's up to you to make your career plan a reality.

 While no assessment can tell you "what to be when you grow up," it is useful to learn more about yourself by identifying interests that relate to career options.
 Consider taking the Self-Directed Search or other career interest inventory.